-Citizens can influence national legislation and decision-making in their home municipalities or in the European Union by submitting or supporting initiatives.
+Citizens can influence national legislation and decision-making in their home municipalities, wellbeing services counties or in the European Union by submitting or supporting initiatives.

 The citizens’ initiative is a tool for Finnish citizens to directly influence legislation.
 You can use a citizens’ initiative to propose a new act or to amend or repeal existing legislation.